 Travel along the Norman Way in Wexford to meet the descendants of those Normans and to discover how the Normans:

-On this Norman Way website you can find information to help you locate the various sites that feature along the Norman Way; find out what local businesses can be enjoyed along the Norman Way; learn about cycling along the Norman Way; read interesting stories and facts about the treasures that make up the Norman Way as told by the locals who live near them; and discover how to get to the Norman Way in County Wexford.
+On this Norman Way website you can find information to help you locate and learn about the various sites that feature along the Norman Way; learn about cycling along the Norman Way; and read interesting local stories and information about the sites.
+The Norman Way is part of the Wexford Heritage Trail and is a true treasure of Ireland’s Ancient East.

 Please note that the Norman Way uses the term ‘Norman’ to refer to the Cambro-Norman forces who initially set foot on Irish soil in 1169 as well as those Cambro- and Anglo-Normans who came to Ireland in the decades and centuries that followed and greatly influenced everyday life in Ireland.

 On the specific sites which feature along the Norman Way:

 The sites highlighted on the Norman Way route are just a selection of the wonderful historical places found in south Wexford.
 There are several impressive medieval structures which can be seen near the Norman Way but which are not ‘official’ Norman Way sites.
 This is due to these sites being too far from the designated Norman Way route or due to the sites being inaccessible to visitors.

 On ‘Norman Wexford’: